davidmorton0/LogParser/README.md

 ## Usage

-wlparser reads a webserver logfile and counts page visits and unique page views.
+WebLog Parser reads a webserver logfile and counts page visits and unique page views.
 It uses a command-line interface.

+### Getting Started

+An example log file can be found at https://tinyurl.com/ve8x3qs You can download this file and name it 'weblog.log'.
+Then run the command:

+  `wlparser -i -f weblog.log`

+This will read the log file and validates either ip4 or ip6 addresses.
+The file contains both, so if you don't use the -i option, it will show some errors as the default is ip4.

+### Options

   `wlparser -h`
   `wlparser --help`

 Shows a list of options

   `wlparser -f logfile.log`
   `wlparser --file logfile.log`

 Reads a log file and display results:

   `wlparser -m 'logfile1.log logfile2.log'`
   `wlparser --multiple_files 'logfile1.log logfile2.log'`

 Reads a list of log files in quotes and displays results.
 All files give